PerfectlySoft/Perfect-TensorFlow/README.md

 ### Perfect TensorFlow Application

-To use this library, add dependencies to your project's Package.swift:
+To use this library, add dependencies to your project's Package.swift with the **LATEST TAG**:

 ``` swift
 .Package(url: "https://github.com/PerfectlySoft/Perfect-TensorFlow.git", majorVersion: 1)